> kitchen

 - melville wall sconce pooky

 This mercurised glass sconce will diffuse the light gently outwards.
-Bring a bit of luxe to the kitchen (instead of the dreaded grid of spotlights) or try them in a bedroom to create a softer light than a pendant would bring.
+Bring a bit of luxe to the kitchen (instead of the dreaded grid of spotlights) or try them in a bedroom to create a softer effect than a pendant would bring.

 - Connaught Ceiling Light Dowsing & Reynolds